perez987/6600XT-on-macOS-with-PowerPlayTable-to-SSDT-or-config.plist/README.md

 # AMD 6600 on macOS: Zero RPM disabled with softPowerPlayTable (SSDT or config.plist)

 AMD PowerPlay technology allows graphics card to vary performance based on demand, switching between performance and power saving.
-It has automatic operating modes based on predefined parameters It also allows user settings.
+It has automatic operating modes based on predefined parameters.
+It also allows user settings.

 Windows 10 and 11 can make a copy of these energy profiles in the PP_PhmSoftPowerPlayTable registry key whose value is so called SoftPowerPlayTable (SPPT), long hexadecimal string.
 It is a way to have a quick reference by the operating system.

-This SPPT key can be read and modified by some utilities.
-Thanks to this, it is possible to modify parameters of the operation of the graphics card, changing their behavior and/or energy management and port these settings to macOS.
+This SPPT key can be read and modified.
+Thanks to this, it is possible to modify parameters of the graphics card operation, changing their behavior and/or energy management and bring these settings to macOS.

 ---